-Investing in the human element in business can make your brand more relatable and attractive.It doesn't matter if your business sells fun and quirky products to consumers or if you're a B2B enterprise in a vertical that's generally considered "boring."
-Adding a human element to your branding makes your business more relatable and attractive, which increases sales in an age where emotional branding is more important than ever, especially for millennial consumers.
+Investing in the human element in business can make your brand more relatable and attractive.It doesn't matter if your business sells fun and quirky products to consumers or if you're a B2B enterprise in a complicated niche vertical, adding a human element to your branding makes your business more relatable and attractive.
+This in turn which increases sales in an age where emotional branding is more important than ever, especially for millennial consumers.
 Consider these stats:

 - For every $1 a brand spends on improving customer experience, it reaps $3 in benefits